Fluoroscopy Imaging

 Real-time X-ray visualization of barium contrast through upper GI tract

-Voiding Cystourethrogram (VCUG) Fluoroscopy
+Voiding Cystourethrogram (VCUG) Fluoroscopy: What It Shows,

 Real-time X-ray visualization of bladder filling and voiding with iodinated contrast